Boston College Eagles football: UMass

 BC and UMass are in-state rivals.
 The first game played between the two schools took place in 1899 and was played at a neutral location.
 Boston College won 18–0.
 At the time, UMass was known as Massachusetts Agricultural College.
 The relative proximity between the schools encouraged them to schedule additional matches in the subsequent years.

 BC and UMass met again in Amherst, Massachusetts in 1901, 1902, and 1912, with UMass winning all three contests before the series was halted.
 The two universities did not meet again on the football field until 1966, when they began a seventeen-year series in which the teams would play each other in the last week of UMass' football season.
 UMass was in a lower division than BC during the entirety of the rivalry.
 As such, Boston College dominated the stretch, winning 15 of the 17 games, routinely blowing out the overmatched Minutemen.

 After 22 years, the rivalry was renewed as UMass traveled to Chestnut Hill, Massachusetts to play Boston College once again.
 UMass was yet again outmatched, losing 29–7.
 The universities agreed to play two more times over the next seven years, and Boston College won both games easily.

 In April 2011, UMass announced plans to join the Mid-American Conference and move up to the NCAA Football Bowl Subdivision, the highest level of college football in the country.
 Boston College had been a member of this division for decades, and there was much speculation that the two schools may cultivate a renewal of the rivalry.
 This was confirmed when it was reported in September, 2011, that they had agreed to play a three-game biannual series beginning in 2014.
 Two of the games will be played at BC's Alumni Stadium and the other will be held at Gillette Stadium.

-Boston College is on a 11-game winning streak vs UMass, dating back to 1979, after beating the Minutemen 45–28 in the 2021 season, and they lead the all-time series 22–5.
+Boston College is on an 11-game winning streak vs UMass, dating back to 1979, after beating the Minutemen 45–28 in the 2021 season, and they lead the all-time series 22–5.